GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/utils/image-cdn.md

 #### Parameters

-  - originalURL: URL of the image to get the thumbnail for.
+  - `originalURL`: URL of the image to get the thumbnail for.
-  - preferredSize: The requested thumbnail size.
+  - `preferredSize`: The requested thumbnail size.